usaid-cs/yesterday-i-learned/random.md

 - 32-bit Windows, with [PAE](https://en.wikipedia.org/wiki/Physical_Address_Extension#Microsoft_Windows), definitely supported more than 4GB of RAM.
 Windows Server 2003 Enterprise went up to 64GB.
 It was only the licencing and driver compatibility that capped XP at 4, and Windows 7 Starter at 2.
 - In 2016 after winning his 13th gold medal in an individual event, [Phelps overtook the record from Leonidas of Rhodes as the most decorated Olympian of any era.](https://www.nytimes.com/2016/08/12/sports/olympics/michael-phelps-200-im-ryan-lochte-leonidas.html)
 - Incels as a collective are dangerous not because they can't get laid, but because they express their frustration with not getting laid, and [their support groups become breeding ground for anger, resentment, and toxic ideas](https://www.reddit.com/r/OutOfTheLoop/comments/8h2c2i/what_are_incels_and_why_do_they_want_sex/dygklco/).
-- The reported number of hours people spend on their phones per day varies wildly, from [less than one hour](https://www.appticles.com/blog/2016/03/mobile-vs-desktop-13-essential-user-behaviors/), [2.7 hours](http://blog.voxox.com/blog/bid/302400/Shocking-Americans-Spend-More-Time-Socializing-via-Mobile-Than-They-Do-Eating), to [5](https://www.statista.com/chart/12403/smartphone-addiction/).
-Just like [the number of people who drink alcohol](https://www.washingtonpost.com/news/wonk/wp/2014/09/25/think-you-drink-a-lot-this-chart-will-tell-you/?noredirect=on&utm_term=.2d06f0503d2e), it should also be surprising to hear that [30% don't check their phones in the morning, 40% just go to bed without checking their phones, and 50% don't use their phones during weekends.](https://en.wikipedia.org/wiki/Mobile_phone_overuse#Social)
 - Both the [imperial horsepower (745.7W) and metric horsepower (735.5W)](https://en.wikipedia.org/wiki/Horsepower) can be approximated to 750W when buying a car.
 - Mechnical turks' ["suggested minimum wage"](https://www.reddit.com/r/mturk/wiki/index) is \$0.10 a minute, which is about half of actual minimum wage.
 - "If [interest rates go up](https://www.reddit.com/r/explainlikeimfive/comments/8hb7vi/eli5_argentina_increases_its_interest_rate_by_40/dyixn5b/) people get more money for saving it.
 They then don't spend it.
 This makes companies sad as less people buy their stuff,so they lower prices to invite them over.
 This lowers inflation."
-- There is [a hotel, a grocery store, and a souvenir shop](https://en.wikivoyage.org/wiki/Chernobyl) in Chernobyl.
 - Ideally, if a music player shuffles, [the list should be shuffled, instead of choosing a random song to play](https://www.reddit.com/r/Android/comments/8gqtz6/new_youtube_music_redesign/).
 This has a benefit of the user being able to re-order songs after shuffling.
 - The G in G-string does not stand for groin, but the term "G-string" has meant the loincloth for a while now.
 - "Doing porridge" traditionally means staying in prison, but [they have better food now](https://www.theguardian.com/lifeandstyle/shortcuts/2018/may/01/has-porridge-really-been-banned-from-a-prison-for-security-reasons).